 Big Agnes Tiger Wall UL1 – Materials & Construction

 The tent is yellow and white and uses solution-dyed fabric that Big Agnes claims reduces fading and requires fewer resources to manufacture.
-I wish BA offered more natural colors or even camo, but they seem to like bright colors like orange and yellow.
+I wish BA offered more natural colors or camo, but they seem to like bright colors like orange and yellow.

 The tent fly and floor are made from silicone-treated nylon with a 1200mm waterproof polyurethane coating.
 I used the tent in heavy rain storms and directly on snow with no leaks or water seepage.
-The fly and floor material are thin, and although I did not use a footprint, I will take Tyvek with me on my AT-thru-hike this year.
+The fly and floor material is thin, and although I did not use a footprint, I will take Tyvek with me on my AT-thru-hike this year.

 The body of the tent is made from rip-stop nylon and mesh.
 I enjoy sleeping without the fly when the weather is good, and the light mesh allows for good views.